timwilliate/engineering-blog/_posts/2015-06-11-implicits-futures.md

 implicits as an alternative to passing the same argument over and over.
 Scala Futures use implicit parameters in this way.

 There is [much](http://danielwestheide.com/blog/2013/01/09/the-neophytes-guide-to-scala-part-8-welcome-to-the-future.html)
-to say about [futures](http://docs.scala-lang.org/overviews/core/futures.html) elsewhere.
+said about [futures](http://docs.scala-lang.org/overviews/core/futures.html) elsewhere.
 The gist of it is that a Future contains a value that may or may not have been computed yet.
 Futures let us spin off work into other threads, add more operations that should be performed on the result, define what should happen after failure, and (if we really must) wait for the operation to complete.